inkle/Unity-Save-Play-Mode-Changes/README.md

 # Save Play Mode Changes in Unity

-Unity tool allowing changes made in play mode to be restored upon stopping the game.
+Unity tool allowing changes made in play mode to be restored upon returning to edit mode.

 ## Usage